🔥 BitDegree partnered with Ogvio - a free international money transfer service! Sign up now & grab Rewards! 🎁

 Hopefully, having Bitfinex fees explained like this paved the way for your smooth start on this exchange!
 All you need to do next time you’re trying to deposit or withdraw funds or place a trading order is check this guide again for a quick memo on how much you’ll be charged for any of those activities.

-As a centralized exchange, Bitfinex doesn’t really stand out much with its fee structure: it employs a standard maker-taker trading fee structure with discounts for high-volume traders and holders of its official token, Unus Sed LEO.
-You won’t be charged for crypto deposits, but fiat deposits and both types of withdrawals have their own fees, depending on the currency and the method of transfer.
+In contrast to its old maker-taker fee structure that was standard for most centralized exchanges, the new zero-fee model puts Bitfinex ahead of most competitors.
+As for other fees: you won’t be charged for crypto deposits, but fiat deposits and both types of withdrawals have their own fees, depending on the currency and the method of transfer.

-If you’re looking for more competitively priced alternatives, Binance and Bybit are the undisputed winners with their 0.1% maker/taker spot fees.
-What's more, they both offer ample discounts and promotional schemes to slash your trading costs!
+If you’re looking for other alternatives, Binance and Bybit both offer ample discounts and promotional schemes to slash your trading costs!

 The content published on this website is not aimed to give any kind of financial, investment, trading, or any other form of advice.
 BitDegree.org does not endorse or suggest you to buy, sell or hold any kind of cryptocurrency.
 Before making financial investment decisions, do consult your financial advisor.